I delight to be living in rural Wairarapa in the North Island of Aotearoa New Zealand.

 I love to dance, for self-expression and the delight of being alive and embodied; writing poetry helps me express and share my deepest connection with life; and playing with paint has long thrilled me, especially making cards – there’s something special about creating a visual and tactile basis for a written communication.

 Death has been a companion along my way, flowing from the personal to the professional.
 Accompanying people who are dying is for me a deep honor, as is commemorating and celebrating a life by working with family to create a truly fitting funeral.
+Four writing projects around this theme are due for publication in 2020.

 Training and qualifications (below) have never interested me for their own sake, but as means to heal, expand and serve they bring much satisfaction; I bow to my many teachers.